GoCardless Review 2026: Direct Debit, No Card Reader

 SaaS and membership operators specifically praise the mandate-based model.
 Once a customer completes a mandate, every subsequent collection runs automatically.
 There is nothing for the customer to do and nothing for you to chase.

 The email-only support model offers no telephone escalation during active holds, and response times from the compliance team run to days or weeks.
-We’d treat this as an operational risk to plan around, not a reason to dismiss the platform.
+Beyond that, the recurring complaints are narrower:

 Who Is GoCardless Payment Processing Best For?

-B2B invoice billing is a strong fit.
-The £4 fee cap makes GoCardless cheaper than card processing for invoices above roughly £230.
-A £1,000 invoice costs £4.00 via GoCardless and £17.50 via Square at 1.75%.
+B2B invoice billing is a strong fit too.
+The £4 fee cap makes GoCardless cheaper than card processing for invoices above roughly £230: a £1,000 invoice costs £4.00 here and £17.50 via Square at 1.75%.

 What Are the Best Alternatives to GoCardless Payment Processing?